Season 2024-2025

 Our dynamic educational and community outreach initiatives continue to thrive, reaching from the schools in Jefferson County to the communities of Guatemala.
 Through these projects and programs, we are dedicated to sharing unique stories and experiences, fostering empathy and understanding, and building stronger communities rooted in trust, equity, and justice.

-- ON STAGE -
+- ON THE STAGE -

 The Ancestors Project has been a series of workshops that we started during the winter of 2023, where we use the past to create in the present.
 In this evolving community arts project, LFL artists have been leading participants in activities exploring stories of their personal ancestors who have inspired and guided them, and transforming these stories into pieces of visual and performance art that are shared with fellow participants.
 The creations from last season's and this season's workshops are now leading to the devising of a performance for this season, thanks to support from an NEA Challenge America Grant!
 We expect this culmination event to be in late Fall 2024.